zetong-zhang/zcurvehub-docs/docs/source/tools.md

 ## Z-curve Segmenter

 ### Input
-This Web application allows users to enter in three ways: plain text, file, and NCBI Accession.
+Z-curve Segmenter allows users to enter in three ways: plain text, file, and NCBI Accession.
 Either way, only one sequence can be entered.
 For example, if a user submits a file with multiple sequences, only the first sequence will be taken, and the rest, along with annotation information, will be ignored.
 Our official server requires that the length of a single sequence cannot exceed **100 kb**.
 #### Text Input

 The text input field can highlight the A, T, G, and C characters to help you determine the correctness of the input sequence, but only spaces, line feeds, tabs, and carriage returns are filtered out when submitted.
 Characters such as R, Y, M, K, W, S, B, D, H, V, U are processed normally, and other characters are treated as N (including N).